j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 I

-On June 24, 1961 at Hamburg's Studio Rahtstedt, Sheridan and The Beatles recorded several tracks including "My Bonnie", "The Saints", "Why," "Cry For a Shadow," "Ain't She Sweet," "Take Out Some Insurance On Me," and "Nobody's Child".
+On June 23, 1961 at the Friedrich Ebert Halle in Hamburg-Harburg, Sheridan and The Beatles recorded several tracks including "My Bonnie", "The Saints", "Why," "Cry For a Shadow," "Ain't She Sweet," "Take Out Some Insurance On Me," and "Nobody's Child".

 The first single, My Bonnie (billed as "Tony Sheridan and the Beat Brothers") reached the German "Top Twenty", selling about 180,000 copies.

-Three years later, when The Beatles hit it big in America, Polydor released a "cash-in" album of the Sheridan material on the Atco/Atlantic label.
-However, it appears that Atco/Atlantic may have brought in a studio drummer to enhance Pete Best's less-than-stellar performances.
-Consequently, two versions of the Sheridan recordings exist, distinguishable on "Ain't She Sweet", for example, by the addition of a drum roll after each verse and an extra hi-hat in the bridge section.
-It's possible these drum overdubs were provided by Bernard Purdie, who was regularly doing session work for Atlantic Records at the time.
+Three years later, when The Beatles exploded in America, Polydor released a "cash-in" album of the Sheridan material on the Atco/Atlantic label.
+A studio drummer was used to enhance Pete Best's lackluster drumming.
+Consequently two versions of the Sheridan recordings exist, distinguishable on "Ain't She Sweet", for example, by an extra drum roll after each verse and a hi-hat in the bridge section.
+It's highly likely these overdubs were provided by Bernard Purdie, who was doing regular session work for Atlantic Records at the time.

 Fiction.